lbrenman/slack-notifier-agent-ai-agent-a2a-helloworld/README.md

 # slack-notifier-agent

 > A2A v0.3.0-compliant Slack notification agent powered by Claude.
 Receives requests from other agents (or the A2A Inspector), uses Claude to craft a friendly message, and posts it to Slack.
+Used by the [Github Monitor Agent](https://github.com/lbrenman/github-monitor-ai-agent-a2a-helloworld).

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/lbrenman/slack-notifier-agent-ai-agent-a2a-helloworld)